solo-io/workshops/gloo-mesh-2-0-eks-and-openshift/README.md

         - host: '*'
 EOF
 ```

-The Load Balancer created on AWS for the Service Type Load Balancer corresponding to the Istio Ingress Gateway has a health check port configured to use the HTTP port.
+If your Kubernetes cluster is running on AWS, the Load Balancer created for the Service Type Load Balancer corresponding to the Istio Ingress Gateway has a health check port configured to use the HTTP port.

-The Gloo Mesh Gateway is now configuring the Istio Ingress Gateway to listen on HTTPS, so we need to patch the Kubernetes Service as follow.
+Gloo Mesh is now configuring the Istio Ingress Gateway to listen on HTTPS, so in that case you need to patch the Kubernetes Service as follow.

 ```bash
 cat << EOF > svc-patch.yaml